DHS-SVIP/requirements-for-decentralized-identity/WebPublicTrust.md

 Domain Name System Security Extensions (DNSSEC) provide origin authentication and integrity protection for DNS data, as well as a means of public key distribution.

-### Self-Certifying Identifiers & DIDs
+## Decentralized Identifiers & SCIDs

-A Self-Certifying Identifier (SCID) is an identifier that is uniquely and cryptographically derived from the initial content of an identified object, and forms some or all of the object identifier.

 Decentralized Identifiers (DIDs) are a type of identifier that enables the controller of a DID to prove control over it without requiring permission from any other party.
 DIDs associate an entity (DID Subject) with a set of set of data describing the entity (DID Document), including mechanisms such as public keys.

+A Self-Certifying Identifier (SCID) is an identifier that is uniquely and cryptographically derived from the initial content of an identified object e.g. a DID Document, and forms some or all of the object identifier.

-Using a SCID in a DID enables a set of features that allow for the implementation of critical functionality such as data integrity and pre-key-rotation, without sacrificing an entity's agency and control over its own identifier.
+Utilizing a SCID in a DID enables a set of features that allow for the implementation of critical features such as data integrity and pre-key-rotation, without sacrificing an entity's agency and control over its own identifer.

 ## Using the Building Blocks